As said by Christopher Reeve:

 Life in Mumbai

 Name and fame never come easy and therefore, Nawazuddin Siddiqui had to strive hard for the same.
-He approached the NSD Senior asking for the permission to stay at his place and cook a meal twice for him in a day.
+He approached the NSD Senior asking for permission to stay at his place and cook a meal twice for him in a day.

 Recognition in Early Years